Gut Inflammation: Causes, Testing & Support Strategies

 Comprehensive Blood Analysis

 To check for these health markers, I recommend a Comprehensive Blood Analysis (CBA).
 This is the most detailed blood test that looks at all of these markers of inflammation.
 This test is more sophisticated than most conventional doctors are able to order.

 It examines all parameters for inflammation, blood sugar levels, thyroid function, zinc and copper ratio, vitamin A and D levels, a complete metabolic panel, complete blood count, liver function, nutrient deficiencies, and more.
 I recommend getting the Comprehensive Blood Analysis done regularly both as a preventative measure and to monitor your inflammation levels and progress.

 Finally, I also recommend a number of home tests for stomach acid, enzymes, bacterial overgrowth, and bile flow.
 These tests are simple, affordable, and easy to perform in the comfort of your home with the help of some foods that you already have in your kitchen.

 Baking Soda Test for Stomach Acid

 I recommend the Baking Soda Test for stomach acid levels.
-Mix ¼ tablespoon of baking soda with 4 – 6 oz of cold water and drink it first thing in the morning before drinking or eating anything.
+Mix ¼ teaspoon of baking soda with 4–6oz of cold water and drink it first thing in the morning before drinking or eating anything.
 It should make you burp or belch.
 Time how long it takes for you to burp or belch.
 If it takes longer than 5 minutes, your body likely produces insufficient stomach acid.